-In creating an event the creator can remain in control and appoint key personnel as and when required once the decision to go ahead has been made.
-In the case of New York's bid for the 2012 Olympics, the idea of bidding was first conceived and is still led by Daniel Doctoroff, who is the Deputy Mayor of the city.
-He first had the idea in the late 1990s and it was inspired out of his role in leading New York's Economic Development and Rebuilding efforts (NYC2012, 2003).
-He also oversees the city's physical and economic response to the events of 11 September 2001 including co-ordinating with other city agencies and the federal government.
-His appointment in strategically leading the New York bid secured the enthusiasm of a creator as well as harnessed the efforts of an event bid that has incorporated long-term redevelopment plans and legacies.
+In creating an event, the creator can remain in control and appoint key personnel as and when required once the decision to go ahead has been made.
+In the case of New York's bid for the 2012 Olympics, the idea of bidding was first conceived by Daniel Doctoroff, who was the Deputy Mayor of the city.
+He first had the idea in the late 1990s and it was inspired out of his role in leading New York's economic development and rebuilding efforts (NYC2012, 2003).
+He also oversaw the city's physical and economic response to the events of 11 September 2001 ('9/11') including coordinating other city agencies and the federal government.
+His appointment in strategically leading the New York bid secured the enthusiasm of a creator as well as harnessed the efforts of an event bid that incorporated long-term redevelopment plans and legacies (see Chapter 4).

 In a top-down process, managers are appointed into position.
 Which positions are filled is dependent upon the remainder of the breakdown of the work that follows.
-This process begins post the decision to go ahead with the event but if there is a bid involved then the process starts at the point after a decision has been made to bid.
+This process begins post the decision to go ahead with the event but, if there is a bid involved, then the process starts at the point after a decision has been made to bid.

-Once a senior management structure is in place further decisions concerning the implementation planning of the event can take place and so there are two key components of this process:
+Once a senior management structure is in place, further decisions concerning the implementation planning of the event can take place and there are two key components of this process:

-- 1 Senior management needs to be appointed as soon as possible in order for planning to continue effectively. - 2 An event leader has to be put in place first.
+- Senior management needs to be appointed as soon as possible in order for planning to continue effectively. - 2.
+An event leader has to be put in place first.

 One further factor here is that it is essential that there is a clear line of management that has one and only one leader.
-Leadership is a discipline for discussion elsewhere but for the effective project management of sports events, one clearly identified leader is necessary.
-The management of an event needs to be integrated, flexible and dynamic (Hall, 1997) and whilst it requires clear management procedures, management decision-making needs to be responsive and effective and when decisions are required from the strategic apex they are better from one leader.
+Leadership is a discipline for discussion elsewhere but, for the effective project management of sports events, one clearly identified leader is necessary.
+The management of an event needs to be integrated, flexible and dynamic (Hall, 1997) and, while it requires clear management procedures, management decision-making needs to be responsive and effective and, when decisions are required from the strategic apex, they are better from one leader.
 Emery's (2001) research showed that this was an important factor for the bidding process and most major events have made the appointment of their figurehead their first task.
-This includes NYC2012 and London 2012.